Skip to main content

 Domain Migration

-Moving to a new domain - or making URL changes like switching from HTTP to HTTPS - is one of the higher-risk migration types.
-Your existing domain has built up its own authority over time.
+That means that moving to a new domain - or making URL changes like switching from HTTP to HTTPS - is one of the higher-risk types of domain migration.

-Links from other websites, your ranking history, and trust signals with search engines like Google all impact that authority.
+Links from other websites, the quality of those links, your ranking history, and trust signals with search engines like Google all impact that authority.
 Your aim when you migrate is to preserve as much of that authority in the new domain as possible.

 Platform or CMS Migration